 Mission: The International Human Rights Law Association's (IHRLA) purpose is to provide a student-led forum for developing knowledge, sharing experiences, and promoting career opportunities within the field of international human rights law at the UCLA School of Law.
-IHRLA endeavors to work closely with the International Human Rights Program and other organizations, both on and off campus, to provide meaningful opportunities for learning, project-based research, and career assistance to students within the Law School.
+IHRLA endeavors to work closely with other related on-campus organizations including the International Justice Project (IJP), the Journal of International Law and Foreign Affairs (JILFA), Critical Race Studies (CRS) and the David J. Epstein Program in Public Interest Law and Policy (PILP), to provide meaningful collaboration and further opportunities for project-based research and career assistance to students.

 IHRLA MyLaw Site (internal users only)